The Mood Repair Toolkit

 (with Aaron T. Beck) and Overcoming Obsessive Thoughts

 (with Christine Purdon).
-He is a Founding Fellow of the Academy of Cognitive Therapy and a Fellow of the Canadian Psychological Association.
+He is a Founding Fellow of the Academy of Cognitive and Behavioral Therapies and a Fellow of the Canadian Psychological Association.

 Readers seeking a science-based approach to managing depression and low moods; also of interest to mental health professionals and students.